-The pandemic is reaching a new stage as vaccination, testing availability, treatments and guidance from the Centers for Disease Control and Prevention (CDC) continue to evolve.
+COVID-19 has reached new stages as vaccination, testing availability, treatments and guidance from the Centers for Disease Control and Prevention (CDC) continue to evolve.
 Being up-to-date on COVID-19 vaccinations remains the best protection against serious disease and death.

 Local pharmacies and the Phelps/Maries County Health Department offer COVID-19 vaccinations by appointment.
 Please visit their websites for more information.